shiltemann/CTF-writeups-public/Hackvent_2018/writeup.md

 **Solution**

+*Stage 1*

 The image contains braille code.
-We translate it to `http://bit.ly/2TJvxHt`
+We translate it to http://bit.ly/2TJvxHt

 This gets us the following image: